DevSauce-Official/Ias-Sauce/tools/osbuilder/node-builder/azure-linux/README.md

 # Pre-requirements

 Reproduction can happen in various environments - the details here are omitted:
-- Install [Azure Linux](https://github.com/microsoft/azurelinux) on a bare metal machine supporting AMD SEV-SNP (unverified)
-- Deploy an Azure Linux VM via `az vm create` using a [CC vm size SKU](https://learn.microsoft.com/en-us/azure/virtual-machines/dcasccv5-dcadsccv5-series) (ex. `--image MicrosoftCBLMariner:cbl-mariner:cbl-mariner-2-gen2:... --size Standard_DC4as_cc_v5 --security-type Standard`)
+- Deploy an Azure Linux VM via `az vm create` using a [CC vm size SKU](https://learn.microsoft.com/en-us/azure/virtual-machines/dcasccv5-dcadsccv5-series)
+  - Example: `az vm create --resource-group <rg_name> --name <vm_name> --os-disk-size-gb <e.g. 60> --public-ip-sku Standard --size <e.g. Standard_DC4as_cc_v5> --admin-username azureuser --ssh-key-values <ssh_pubkey> --image <MicrosoftCBLMariner:cbl-mariner:...> --security-type Standard`
 - Deploy a [Confidential Containers for AKS cluster](https://learn.microsoft.com/en-us/azure/aks/deploy-confidential-containers-default-policy) via `az aks create`.
 Note, this way the bits built in this guide will already be present on the cluster's Azure Linux based nodes.
-  - Deploy a debugging pod on one of the nodes, SSH onto the node.
+  - Deploy a debugging pod onto one of the nodes, SSH onto the node.
+- Not validated: Install [Azure Linux](https://github.com/microsoft/azurelinux) on a bare metal machine supporting AMD SEV-SNP.

 The following steps assume the user has direct console access on the environnment that was set up.